gauthamp10/dockerfile-boilerplates/README.md

 ## __How can I contribute?__

 Contributions are always welcomed.
-Create a boilerplate / template for any other porgramming languages which is not available in the repo by opening a pull request.For more information checkout the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Create a boilerplate / template for any other programming languages which is not available in the repo by opening a pull request.For more information checkout the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## __Author__